NFL Rumors: Bills Get More Help In Recruiting J.J. Watt To Buffalo

 For the Buffalo Bills, it's all hands on deck to recruit J.J.
 Watt.

-Since the Houston Texans released the three-time NFL Defensive Player of the Year Award winner earlier this month, there have been plenty of rumors about where he could end up next, with the Bills seen as one of the most likely destinations.
-While the Bills reached the AFC Championship game last season on the strength of one of the league’s best offenses, their defense was lacking in pass rush and Watt is seen by many insiders as a strong free agent target.
+Since the Houston Texans released the three-time NFL Defensive Player of the Year Award winner earlier this month, there have been plenty of rumors about where he could end up next, with the Bills seen as one of his most likely destinations.
+While the Bills reached the AFC Championship game last season on the strength of one of the league's best offenses, their defense was lacking in pass rush and Watt is seen by many insiders as a strong free agent target to help with that problem.

 A pair of top Bills wide receivers are now joining to help recruit him.
-Stefon Diggs, who earned NFL All Pro honors in his first season in Buffalo, took to Twitter to help warm Watt to the idea of moving to Buffalo next year.
+Stefon Diggs, who earned NFL All Pro honors in his first season in Buffalo, took to Twitter to help warm Watt to the idea of moving to Buffalo next year.He was quickly joined by another Bills legend, Hall of Fame wide receiver Andre Reed.
+The four-time Super Bowl runner up shared the message from Diggs and threw in a longer pitch to get Watt thinking about signing in Buffalo.
 There are other NFL insiders who see Buffalo as a strong fit for Watt, who grew dismayed at the lack of direction for the Texans after they quickly fell from title contender to bottom-feeder in the AFC South.
 Watt and now-former teammate Deshaun Watson both had a falling out with the front office, asking for their exits.

 Now in the twilight of his career, Watt is expected to seek out a club that is already in title contention, as he reportedly pushed back against the idea of playing through another rebuild in Houston.
 As NYup.com noted, that could make the Bills a strong fit.